davidpaps/london_airport/README.md

 As an air traffic controller
 To ensure safety
-I want to prevent landing when the airport is full
+I want to prevent landing when the airport is full with a confirmation message

 As the system designer
 So that the software can be used for many different airports